 The entire Quambatook Property is on 32 Private Acres and Accommodates 16 to 18 Guests.
 We are Minutes to all Attractions, Wineries, Concerts in the Vines.
 Quambatook means "Good camping Ground" to the local Aboriginal people, the Wonnarua.

-Quambatook House is a Large Luxury Self Contained Guest House Sleeps up to 12 Adult Guests:
+Quambatook House & Bunk Room consists of a Large Luxury Self Contained Guest House and an Open Plan Room Sleeps up to 18 Adult Guests: